CygenceTech/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: |
-      Invest in IT solutions that prepare you for anything.
+      Invest in AI solutions that prepare you for anything.
     actions:
       - label: Get started
         altText: ''